The semantic conception of proof

 We can also reason about the proof relation itself.
-We mentioned above that if $p$ proves $A$ then $p$ also proves that $p$ proves $A$, but we warned against assuming the converse implication.
-It is certainly the case that whenever we have proven a statement we accept that statement.
+The idea that proofs are recognizable implies that if $p$ proves $A$ then the empty proof proves that $p$ proves $A$.
+In the reverse direction, it is certainly the case that whenever we have proven a statement we accept that statement.
 However, we cannot take this implication as an axiom because of the possible circularity involved in its application to proofs in which it appears.
 It can only be formulated as a deduction rule: given that $p$ proves $A$, infer $A$.
 We will elaborate on this point below.

-Now that we have an account of the logical constants, we can restate the principles given above in terms of them.
-This will allow us to treat the proof relation formally.
-We write $p\,\vdash A$ for ``$p$ proves $A$''.
-The axioms for the proof relation are then

-and we have a deduction rule which infers $A$ from $p\,\vdash A$.
-As always, $p'$ ranges over all proofs which contain $p$.

-In each of the biconditionals listed above, a proof of either side would literally also be a proof of the other side.
-For instance, a proof that $p$ proves $(\forall x)A$ is a proof that $p$ proves $A(t)$ for every term $t$; and that is also what a proof of $(\forall x)(p\,\vdash A)$ is.
-For the first displayed axiom, we consider any proof that $p$ proves $A$ to also be a proof that $p'$ proves $A$, for any $p'$ containing $p$, and likewise for the last axiom.
-Thus the empty proof proves each of the axioms listed above.